koshi8bit/lib/README.md

 # lib
 Library with most common classes, that are developed during BNCT project

+*This readme is still under construction.
+Some errors may be present*

 ## Getting Started
 This lib is tested in Qt 5.14.0 and Qt Creator 4.11.0